psychemedia/island-tales-book-one/51_march_of_the_blanketeers.md

 >
 > Back at Petersfield, emotions started to get heated in the crowd.
 The army came in.
 The ringleaders were arrested.
 And the crowd....
 By now, some of you may be thinking: and now the troops rode in, with their sabres swinging, and their swords stabbing, and there was the massacre, the famous Peterloo massacre.
 But this wasn't then — that was a couple of years later, and another story for another day.
 >
-> Becuase for now, in this time, in this story, the troops turned instead, and went after the marchers.
+> Because for now, in this time, in this story, the troops turned instead, and went after the marchers.
 >
 > They had been expecting their leaders to catch up with them later in the day, along with the money collection they need to support them and pay their way as they marched south.
 >